microsoft/jacdac/services/power.md

 `shutdown` commands in broadcast mode.
 Note that this is unusual - services typically only send reports.

-The `shutdown` commands can be reliably identified based on their first half.
+The `shutdown` commands can be reliably identified based on their first half (more details below).
 When a power provider starts receiving a `shutdown` command, it needs to take steps to identify which of its channels the command is coming from.
 This is typically realized with analog switches between data lines of channels.